pingcap/community/toc/README.md

 All official members of TOC have the right to nominate representative as new TOC member.
 The nominee is required to meet the following standards:

 - The nominee must have enough energy to invest in TOC affairs, such as participating in TOC discussions and [decision making](./Proposal), and participating in TOC monthly meetings.
-- The nominee must have a deep understanding of TiDB or related ecological technologies.
-The nominee is at least the Committer of TiDB/TiKV/Chaos Mesh®  or TiDB ecological project.
+- The nominee must have a deep understanding of TiDB or other projects in TiDB ecosystem.
 - The nominee must belong to a certain organization of TOC membership and be able to participate in TOC on behalf of his/her organization.
 - The nominee must put the community first and be able to balance the relationship between the interests of the organization and the interests of the community.